 Every single Armour Shell, Modification, Enhancement, Armouring, Relic, Implants and Earpieces are Bind on Legacy.
 This allows you to freely move any piece of gear or modification you like between your alts.

 You can set your Loot Disipliine by right-clicking on your character portrait.
 This will allow you to get gear for your preferred spec (eg. get Healing/Tank Gear while specced as a DPS).

 Play What you Want – The Reality

-Realistically, you will not be able to play whatever content you want with this system.
-To gear faster, you are forced to do the content the drops the gear you want.
+The developers leading up to 6.0 insisted that you could play however you want to get gear with this new system.
+Realistically, you can not play whatever content you want with this system.
+To gear faster, you are forced to do the content that drops the gear you want.
+Flashpoints also remain the fastest way to level up your Item Rating.
 Be sure to research where the Set Bonuses and Tacticals you want come from.
 See links above for my Set Bonus and Tactical Lists/Guides which include sources.

 Advancing Through the Tiers – Vertical Progression

 Vertical Gearing Progression should move at a pretty fast pace.
 Your aim should be to get to 306 Item Rating as soon as possible (see Gearing Strategies and Tips section below).

 Here’s out it works.
 If you are at item rating 270 (meaning at least 11/14 of your gear pieces are rated 270), you will start getting 272 gear drops from content and from vendors.
 This will also allow you to upgrade any piece that isn’t 270 to 272.
 Once 11/14 of your gear pieces are 272, you will be considered at 272 Item Rating and you will start getting 274 gear drop.

 You should not receive any gear piece or modification that is below your item rating as you’re progressing through the tiers.
 Note, when you get to 306 Item Rating, you will get 300-304 drops as well as 306 drops.